2qx/vermont.cool/quit/README.md

 # It’s quitin’ time

-> Green Mountain girls and boys **don't** suck on a glowing nicotine sticks.
+> Green Mountain girls and boys won't be caught dead sucking a glowing nicotine stick.

 Roughly [13% of Vermonters](https://www.healthvermont.gov/stats/surveillance-reporting-topic/tobacco-data) smoke cigarettes.
 Vermonters spend about [a million dollars](https://www.healthvermont.gov/sites/default/files/document/hpdp-tcp-vt-tobacco-sales-brief.pdf) every week on cigarettes alone.

 Approximately 1,000 Vermont adults die from a smoking-related illness each year.
 Smoking-related illness is a significant driver of healthcare costs, which impacts insurance premiums, compensation packages and finally all Vermonters' tax rates.

-Roughly 44% of smokers attempted to quit each year.
+Roughly 44% of smokers attempt to quit each year.
 However, quitting nicotine can be very difficult.
-Some of the approved treatments aren't *really* treatments for nicotine addiction, but simply a less harmful method of taking the same drug.
+Some of the approved treatments aren't really treatments for nicotine addiction, but simply a less harmful method of taking the same drug.

 ***